Authorization

 Application key

-An application key grants you access to request a temporary key for each tenant that our mutual customers authorized your app for.
+An application key grants you access to request a temporary key for each tenant that has authorized your app.
 Application keys cannot be used directly with the Sync or Design APIs.
-A production application key along with your application_id will be issued to you on successful app review by Aurora.
+A production application key along with your application_id

 Session token